Proof of language proficiency

 Doctors, dentists, pharmacists, psychotherapists and health care psychologists

 You need a certificate certified by the Babel institute for the Dutch language discipline (with specific command of medical interactive Dutch).
 The tests are held at least once a month.
-Check the Babel institute website for more information.
+Contact the Babel institute for more information.